 - 2 cups all purpose flour

-- 1 tsp heaping ground cinnamon
+- 1 teaspoon heaping ground cinnamon

-- 2 tsp baking soda
+- 2 teaspoon baking soda

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/4 tsp baking powder
+- ¼ teaspoon baking powder

-- 1/2 cup chopped nuts optional
+- ½ cup chopped nuts, optional

-Preheat oven to 350°.
+- Preheat oven to 350°F.

-Grease loaf pans or place cupcake liners in muffin pan.
+- Grease loaf pans or place cupcake liners in muffin pan.

-In a medium sized mixing bowl, beat eggs, sugar, butter, applesauce, and vanilla.
+- In a medium sized mixing bowl, beat eggs, sugar, butter, applesauce, and vanilla.

-Add in grated zucchini, flour, cinnamon, baking soda, salt and baking powder.
+- Add in grated zucchini, flour, cinnamon, baking soda, salt and baking powder.

-If desired, add in chopped nuts of choice.
+- If desired, add in chopped nuts of choice.
 I did not use nuts for this particular recipe, but walnuts would be a good choice!

-Mix together all ingredients until well blended.
+- Mix together all ingredients until well blended.
 To make this easier, I added all ingredients straight into my Kitchenaid stand mixer and mixed for about 30-45 seconds using the paddle attachment.

-Pour mixture into greased loaf pans or cupcake liners.
+- Pour mixture into greased loaf pans or cupcake liners.
 Fill pans/liners only about halfway full.

-For loaves, begin to check for doneness around 40-45 minutes.
+- For loaves, begin to check for doneness around 40-45 minutes.
 Once a toothpick runs clean, remove loaves from the oven.
 The same goes for muffins, but begin to check around 12 minutes, as some ovens are more powerful than others.

-Remove from oven and place on a cooling rack and cool completely before removing loaves from pan.
+- Remove from oven and place on a cooling rack and cool completely before removing loaves from pan.

 Nutrition Information:Yield: 24 Serving Size: 1 grams